 We performed “insert test” on our MongoDB with Kubernetes environment, and reached 200 Million documents inserted into the DB per hour running for weeks without any manual interaction from the operations teams.

 During the above-mentioned MongoDB performance testing, Platform9’s Managed Kubernetes offering was used for the Kubernetes Layer.
 Comfone provided 12 VM’s for the Kubernetes test.
 3 of these nodes were Kubernetes Master Nodes and the remaining 9 were worker nodes.
 The VM’s provided 64GB ram and 24 vCPU’s each and this was determined to be very much over-provisioned.
 Calico was used for the CNI and NFS was the underlying storage for CSI.

 Platform9’s built-in cluster monitoring kept an eye on all the resources.

 Platform9’s UI displayed useful information about current alerts in the Cluster.

 Below you can see the health of a node and the K8’s deployment clearly showing the CPU and Memory utilization for this node.

-- 200 million MongoDB Document Inserts per Hour with Kubernetes - April 1, 2021
+- MongoDB with Kubernetes operator:200 Million Inserts Per Hour Performance - April 1, 2021

 - How To Set Up Kubevirt For Kubernetes Based VM Management - December 22, 2020